yo-yo-yo-jbo/baba_is_cpu/README.md

 # Baba Is CPU
 This is going to be an unusual blogpost for me.
 Recently I got back into the game [Baba Is You](https://en.wikipedia.org/wiki/Baba_Is_You).
 If you don't know the game - I *highly* recommend it.
-In this blogpost, I am going to show to Turing-completeness of the game.
+In this blogpost, I am going to show to one might use the game mechanics to build a CPU.

 ## What is Baba Is You?
 Baba Is You is a [Sokoban](https://en.wikipedia.org/wiki/Sokoban)-style puzzle game.
 It features 2 dimentional levels, in each of them you can manipulate various objects to eventually reach a goal.